 On May 15, 2020, we entered into a Research Funding and Option Agreement with Scripps Research (the "Scripps Agreement"), pursuant to which we agreed to provide Scripps Research an aggregate of up to \$3.0 million to fund research relating to advancing the pre-clinical development of XCART.
-The research funding was payable by us to Scripps Research on a quarterly basis in accordance with a negotiated budget, which provides for an initial payment of approximately \$300,000 on the date of the Scripps Agreement and subsequent quarterly payments of approximately \$300,000 over a 27-month period.
-Under the Scripps Agreement, Scripps Research granted us a license within the Field (as defined in the Scripps Agreement) to any Patent Rights or Technology (as defined in the Scripps Agreement) under the terms of that certain license agreement with Scripps Research, dated February 25, 2019, assigned to us on March 1, 2019.
+The research funding was payable by us to Scripps Research on a quarterly basis in accordance with a negotiated budget, which provides for an initial payment of approximately \$300,000 on the date of the Scripps Agreement, and subsequent quarterly payments of approximately \$300,000 over a 27-month period.
+Under the Scripps Agreement, Scripps Research granted us a license within the Field (as defined in the Scripps Agreement) to any Patent Rights or Technology (as defined in the Scripps Research, dated February 25, 2019, assigned to us on March 1, 2019.
 Additionally, we have the option to acquire a worldwide exclusive license to Scripps Research's rights in the Technology or Patent Rights not already licensed to us, as well as a non-exclusive, royalty-free, non-transferrable license to make and use Scripps Research Technology (as defined in the Scripps Agreement) solely for the Company's internal research purposes during the performance of the research program contemplated by the Scripps Agreement.
-During the second quarter of 2022, the parties mutually agreed to terminate additional funding under the Scripps Agreement.
 As a result, Scripps Research agreed to continue to perform work under the agreement until funding previously advanced was expended.